Here in my homeland – Bulgaria – we have a saying: “Eat your breakfast alone, share your lunch with a friend, and give your dinner to your enemy.”

 5. Fewer Cravings

 One thing that really surprised me about my fasting challenge was the significant decrease in unhealthy cravings!
 Sounds almost too good to be true!
-I know for sure that our brain reacts in a very similar manner when we eat white sugar and artificial drugs like cocaine.
+I know for sure that our brain reacts in a very similar manner when we eat white sugar and artificial drugs.
 And the more we eat sweets, the more cravings we have.
 But when I started fasting, it seemed like my body was detoxing from the addictions and I was having fewer and fewer unhealthy desires.
 It was definitely one of the best results of my experiment!

 6. Weight Loss